Schedule Demo

-Most organizations today operate in a multi-application environment where thousands of users access a variety of applications on a regular basis.
-Many of these applications store or provide access to sensitive data that needs to be protected.
-With new privacy regulations coming into effect across the world, the protection of data has now become a regulatory requirement.
-This makes user access reviews, also known as user certification, a critical process that helps security teams, compliance managers, and business owners understand who has access to what and make informed decisions about whether a particular access is necessary.
+With new privacy regulations coming into effect worldwide, data protection has become a regulatory requirement.
+User access reviews, also known as user certification, are a critical process that helps security teams, compliance managers, and business owners understand who has access to what and make informed decisions about whether a particular access is necessary.

 What is a User Access Review (UAR)?